SEO HIGH RANK: This Is Additional Heading For Theme, Don't Delete

 St. Raphael is deemed the patron of the sick, especially of the blind or those afflicted with eye illnesses, and of healers, doctors, lovers and travelers.

 He is also the patron saint of Calaca, a town in Batangas established May 10, 1835.
 It was originally part of Balayan.
-Six years after Calaca was established, Diego Inumerable, the gobernadorcillo or governor of Calaca, deemed that the town was ready for its own parish church.
+Six years after Calaca was established, Diego Inumerable, the gobernadorcillo or governor of Calaca, deemed the town ready for its own parish church.
 He had the church of St. Raphael the Archangel built, with the help of Calaca’s elite parishioners.

 The interior of the church follows the typical cruciform layout of religious buildings.